 Note that class returns a list.
-This is because the class attribute can have more than one value.
+This is because the class attribute could have more than one value.
 This may show up in some HTML trees, but is not very common.

-If a tag contains any text, it can accessed with .string.
+If a tag contains any text, it can accessed with ${\tt.string.}$ tag.string u'Larry'

-'''

-tag.string

-u'Larry'

-'''